ddgryaz/cLog/README.md

 ![logo](helpers/logo1.png)

-Library for more informative output in the console.log.
+Minimalistic NodeJS library for more informative output in the console.log.

 cLog provides three colors for more informative display of logs.
 You can use: